Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

 reg_rbf = SVR(C=1050, kernel='rbf', gamma=4e-3, epsilon = 0.07)
 ```

 The most important SVR parameter is kernel type.
 For nonlinear regression, it is popular to select polynomial or gaussian.
 Here, he select RBF kernel, which is a kind of gaussian-type kernels.
-The other parameters are tentatively determined as following: <span style="background-color:#E0E0E0">gamma</span> = 4e-3, <span style="background-color:#E0E0E0">epsilon</span> = 0.07, and they can be adjusted according to the test results.
+The other parameters are tentatively determined as following: `gamma` = 4e-3, `epsilon` = 0.07, and they can be adjusted according to the test results.

 ### 7.3 Train/Test Split for Regression